Nikhil-Xavier-DS/Hermes/natural_language_classifier/albert_model/README.md

 ALBERT is a model with absolute position embeddings so it’s usually advised to pad the inputs on the right rather than the left.
 It also uses repeating layers which results in a small memory footprint, however the computational cost remains similar to a BERT-like architecture with the same number of hidden layers as it has to iterate through the same number of (repeating) layers.

 #### Reference
 1. Zhenzhong Lan1 Mingda Chen2∗ Sebastian Goodman1 Kevin Gimpel2 Piyush Sharma1 Radu Soricut.
 2019.
-BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding. https://arxiv.org/abs/1909.11942
+"ALBERT: A Lite BERT for Self-supervised Learning of Language Representations"
 2. https://huggingface.co/transformers/index.html